Mrs. Gabbard's Class News

 February 19th- President's Day Program at 9:45- Our Class will wear red shirts for the program

-The sight words for next week are: zero, one, two
+The sight words for next week are: three, four, five

 It has been a great week, thank you for sharing your children with me!